 What initially started as a simple quest to fill my diet with healthier snacks and meals eventually lead to a genuine interest in and passion for the whole world of health and nutrition.
 I loved seeing the positive results of eating healthier, from (admittedly) losing some weight, feeling more energized and alert, and just knowing that I was taking better care of my body.
-Soon enough, I started having friends come to me for nutrition advice and requesting meal plans and “healthy diets”, but I never considered a career in nutrition.
+Soon enough, I started having friends come to me for nutrition advice and requesting meal plans, but I never considered a career in nutrition.
 Like…I actually had no idea that was a real career field.
 Sure I had heard of a nutritionist before, but at this point in time nutrition was just a hobby.
 I entered UGA as an Exercise Science major, mainly because I didn’t know what else I wanted to do.
 I later switched to Health Promotion, but still felt unsatisfied in the coursework.
-I just wasn’t tapping in to what I truly enjoyed learning about – nutrition.
+I just wasn’t tapping in to what I truly enjoyed – nutrition.
 Don’t get me wrong, disease prevention is GREAT, and I do place a lot of value on it, but I was much more interested in the nutrition side of prevention.

 After some serious prayer, consideration, scouring the UGA website of majors, and kicking myself for dropping Gen Chem freshman year, I bit the bullet and changed my major to Dietetics going into my junior year at UGA.
-The science courses were daunting (even as a junior in freshman Gen Chem) and I was off course to graduate on time with my friends, but I knew the long run benefits far outweighed what I was going through in the short term.
+The science courses were daunting (even as a junior in freshman Gen Chem) and I was off course to graduate on time with my friends, but I knew the long term benefits far outweighed what I was going through in the short term.
 And hey, what’s so bad about an extra football season in the SEC??
 I jumped right into classes, and two and a half years later I was done!